-The MedRx Avant series of audiometers are electronic instruments intended to diagnose hearing loss in adults and children.
+The MedRx AVANT ARC is an electronic instrument containing an audiometer intended to diagnose hearing loss in adults and children.
 Audiograms are created and used to set the correct gain levels of the hearing aid for various frequencies.
+The device also contains a REM (Real Ear Measurement) function intended to measure sound levels directly in patients' ears.
+They are used in the measurement and fitting of hearing aids for adults and children.
+These measurements can be done with or without the hearing instrument being worn.
+They are also used for hearing loss simulation.
+The REM can perform Live Speech Mapping (MedRx's in-situ method for getting the fitting right the first time).
 These devices should be operated by trained professionals with education and/or training in the field of audiometry.

-Indication For Use Statement:
+Indication for Use Statement:

-This device is an audiometer.
-For use by professionals with education and/or training in the field of audiometry to conduct diagnostic hearing evaluations, evaluate basic hearing function and aid in the diagnosis of otologic disorders in adults and children.
+The MedRx AVANT ARC is an audiometer and a REM (Real Ear Measurement) device combined into one system.
+It is for use by professionals with education and/or training in the field of audiometry to conduct diagnostic hearing evaluations, evaluate basic hearing function, aid in the diagnosis of otologic disorders, as well as to evaluate the fitting of hearing aids and for hearing loss simulation in adults and children